Frederick W. Bohnstedt

-Frederick W. Bohnstedt (1825 in Germany – c.
+Frederick W. Bohnstedt (c.
+1825 in Germany – c.
 1883) was an American jurist and Democratic party politician who served as the ninth Mayor of Hoboken, New Jersey from 1867 to 1869.

 He was naturalized on October 22, 1852.
 In 1858 he was the Democratic party nominee for City Collector.

 He was elected the coroner for Hoboken, New Jersey in 1861.
 His election as coroner served as an early example of German American political success in a city that was dominated by the Irish American political machine at that time.